-A vision for a healthier and greener city
+A fairer vision for a healthier and greener city

-Improvements in our air quality will improve our quality of life.
+Improvements in our air quality will improveour quality of life.

 Climate change is changing the way we do things.
-Design will prioritise sustainable construction materials, with energy-efficiency on an equal footing as aesthetic appeal.
+Design We will prioritise retrofit first and the use of sustainable construction materials, with energy-efficiency on an equal footing as aesthetic appeal.
 We will be a world leader in sustainable design.
-Specialist attention will be given to retrofitting our historic buildings, so they can take their place in the modern world.

-Our city will be characterised not just by our stunning built environment, but also our natural environment.
-Soft landscaping which weaves CITY PLAN 2019 - 2040 OUR APPROACH FOR WESTMINSTER micro-habitats for wildlife into buildings and spaces, whilst helping to mitigate the effects of CO_2 .
+Specialist attention will be given to retrofitting our historic buildings, so they can take their place in the modern world Our city will be characterised not just by our stunning built environment, but also our natural environment.
+Soft landscaping which weaves micro-habitats for wildlife into buildings and spaces, whilst helping to mitigate the effects of $\rm CO_2$ .
 By bringing nature into the city we inspire active travel, as moving around the city becomes a leisure activity in itself.